n1en1k/elokuvat-tietokanta/README.md

 # elokuvat-tietokanta

 Movie database\
-One of my first PHP-MySQL projects, so it's outdated and filled with bad practices.
+One of my first PHP-MySQL projects (from 2011), so it's outdated and filled with bad practices.